suniyao/obsidian-graphene/README.md

 1. Clone this repo to your vault's `.obsidian/plugin/` directory.
 2. Reload Obsidian and enable **Graphene** in Community Plugins.

-> This plugin is yet not on community plugin browser in Obsidian, but we are actively working to get it featured in the [plugin directory](https://obsidian.md/plugins).
+> This plugin is yet not featured in Obsidian [plugin directory](https://obsidian.md/plugins), but we are actively working on it!

 ## Setup & Configuration